Outer Mission, San Francisco

 Outer Mission is a small residential neighborhood on the south edge of San Francisco, bounded by Geneva Avenue (on the northeast), Interstate 280 (on the northwest), Mission Street (on the southwest), and the city of Daly City (on the south).
 It is bordered by the Mission Terrace, Crocker-Amazon, and Ingleside, and touches Excelsior (at the corner of Mission Street and Geneva Avenue).
 The Muni streetcar historic "car barn" is at the northern corner of this neighborhood.
 Cayuga Park is located in this neighborhood.
 The Cayuga Improvement Association (CIA) covers the area bounded by Interstate 280, Mission Street, Sickles and Onondaga.
-Some folks have attempted to define "Cayuga Terrace" as a subset neighborhood of the larger Mission Terrace neighborhood, but maps show Geneva Avenue as the cutoff.
+Some folks have attempted to define "Cayuga Terrace" as a subset neighborhood of the larger Mission Terrace neighborhood.

 Location

 The Outer Mission is a neighborhood in Southeast San Francisco with boundaries of Interstate 280 to the west, Geneva Avenue to the north, and Mission Street and the Daly City border to the south.
 Its surrounding neighborhoods in San Francisco include Ingleside to the west, Mission Terrace to the north, Excelsior to the northeast, and Crocker-Amazon to the southeast.
 Daly City is to the south and southwest.

 The name Outer Mission often causes confusion, leading some to believe that Outer Mission is immediately south of Mission District (in reality, Bernal Heights is directly south of Mission).
 Some call any and all neighborhoods south of Mission the "Outer Mission area," which results in further confusion.
 Outer Mission is southwest of Geneva Avenue, and due west of the Cow Palace.